 The pictures bring back special memories for Roman.
 They were painted by his mother, who lives nearby in Oxford.

-Until recently, Roman lacked the confidence to walk on the street without support.
+Until recently, Roman lacked the confidence to walk down the street without support.

 Now, thanks in part to the support he has received, Roman is able to walk around the block on his own, as long as he avoids crossing the street.
 He uses a stick for balance.